 The "general standard" for mini carts is commonly called an "Easy Entry" cart.
 It is called this because the wheels are set behind where one enters the cart, allowing the floor of the cart to be lower and easier to step into.
 This simple design works well for small children, older drivers, physically challenged drivers of all ages, as well as allowing comfortable foot room for tall drivers.

-The cart in general should be strong - not just look strong - actually be strong!
+The cart, in general, should be strong—not just look strong—but actually be strong!
 Just because you are hitching a diminutive horse does not mean you are hitching a weak horse.
 Pick up the back of the cart and drop it.
-There should be no rattles, creaks or worse, CRACKS.
+There should be no rattles, creaks or worse, cracks.
 Pull the shafts to the outside and inside, up and down.
-They should spring back to original shape.
-If you can bend them out of shape by hand, think what a 300 pound horse will do to them.
+They should spring back to the original shape.
+If you can bend them out of shape by hand, think what a 300-pound horse will do to them.